parmoo/parmoo/docs/how-to-write.rst

         return x["MyDes"] - 0.9

-As with objectives, if you want to use a gradient-based :mod:`SurrogateOptimizer <structs.SurrogateOptimizer>`, you must modify the above constraint functions as follows.
+As with objectives, if you want to use a gradient-based :class:`SurrogateOptimizer <optimizers.surrogate_optimizer.SurrogateOptimizer>` then you must modify the above constraint functions as follows.

 .. code-block:: python